laffernandes/gatl/README.md

 All above-mentioned namespaces declare a nested `detail` namespace.
 This is the namespace where the magic happens.
 Don't touch it!

 According to the GATL conventions, the root directory for the header files that you will include in your program is the `gatl` folder.
-Also, the header file for each namespace is its name followed by the `.hpp` expression.
+Also, the header file for each namespace is its name followed by the `.hpp` extension.
 Putting both conventions together, we have `gatl/ga.hpp`, `gatl/ga3e.hpp`, `gatl/ga3h.hpp`, `gatl/ga3m.hpp`, `gatl/ga3c.hpp`, and so on.

 ### Macros